Skip to content

 3. While it is often possible to control Type 2 diabetes with diet and exercise at first, eventually insulin will be necessary for most people with Type 2, as diabetes is a progressive condition.

 4. There are three different kinds of insulin: short-acting, long-acting and combination.
+You can find out more about them here.

-5. Short-acting insulin is taken at mealtimes to cover the glucose released from the food that is being eaten.
+5. Short-acting is taken at mealtimes to cover the glucose released from the food that is being eaten.

 8. Insulin must only be taken on prescription from a doctor, as it is essential to take the right dose (prescribed for you) at the right time.

 10. Learning how to inject properly will make the injections as pain-free as possible.
+Here is a whole series about injection technique to help you!

 SHARE THIS ARTICLE